 The Amazing Spider-Man 2 (2014)

 Listen, we know it’s a bitter pill to swallow, but as much as we love Andrew Garfield as an actor, there’s a reason he’s Peter 3 – he has the worst films in the series.
-Despite their titles, neither of Garfield’s movies lived up to their title, and Amazing Spider-Man 2 is easily the worst film to feature the Wallcrawler.
+Despite their titles, neither of the Andrew Garfield movies lived up to their sobriquet, and Amazing Spider-Man 2 is easily the worst film to feature the Wallcrawler.

 Worst to best: MCU movies ranked